Episode 22 – Japanese Made Easy

 Casual Japanese try saying, “I’ll turn off the lights.”

 電気を消しましたか?
+(Denki o keshimashitaka?)
 Did you turn off the air conditioning, or air conditioner…

 Alright let’s take a break…